andrewmoise/grits/README.md

 ln('dev/v1','content',{ff:1})
 ```

-(That "ff" option requests to forcibly overwrite whatever's in `content` with a copy of `dev/v1`, without the normal Unix semantics of creating a new file within `content/` if `content/` already exists.)
+(That `ff` option requests to forcibly overwrite whatever's in `content` with a copy of `dev/v1`, without the normal Unix semantics of creating a new file within `content/` if `content/` already exists.)

-And then, if you want to work on a v2 of the site:
+If you want to work on a v2 of the site:

 ```
 ln('dev/v1','dev/v2',{ff:1})